 A: Bids will be assessed by an evaluation panel.
-Bids will initially be ranked to assist the assessment by the panel.
-The initial sorting will rank bids as described in the participants guide for the tender.
-The panel will review the ranking of bids and may consider other factors in its assessment of value for money.
-These factors may include, for example, market information on the credit class or the length of time that offset obligations for the credit class have been held.
-The panel may use these factors to change the ranking of bids in its recommendations.
-For further information on the bid evaluation process refer the Participants Guide available from the Credit tenders webpage.
+The evaluation panel will provide recommendations to the BCT on bids that are considered 'value-for-money' in accordance with the tender evaluation plan.
+In making these recommendations the panel may consider a range of factors, including the bid price in relation to market information on the credit class and the number of credits being offered for sale.
+Other considerations may include the level of credit supply for the credit class, the level of market activity, and the length of time that offset obligations for the credit class have been held.

+For further information on the bid evaluation process refer to the Participants Guide available from the Credit tenders webpage.